tjrlabs/docker-laravel/README.md

 # Laravel Docker Compose Project

 This project provides a Docker Compose setup for running Laravel applications in development.
-It includes containers for PHP (with Composer), Nginx, MySQL, and optionally, Redis.
+It includes containers for PHP, MySQL, Nginx, Composer, Artisan and npm.

 ## Prerequisites